andychukse/entrust/README.md

-### This fork is to fix the package to be installable on Laravel v7 and Laravel v8
+### This fork is to fix the package to be installable on Laravel v7, Laravel v8, Laravel v9

 ### Installation